KoderKow/workspace/README.md

 coverage](https://codecov.io/gh/KoderKow/workspace/branch/main/graph/badge.svg)](https://app.codecov.io/gh/KoderKow/workspace?branch=main)
 <!-- badges: end -->

-The goal of {workspace} is to effortlessly create and restore dev environments.
+Welcome to {workspace}, where magic happens! 🎇 This package aims to make your RStudio sessions more exciting and efficient by allowing you to effortlessly create and restore dev environments.

 ## Installation